seanknox/dusker/prompt_plan.md

 ## Prompt 30: UI Polish

-Let's implement UI polish and refinement for the SurfTracker app:
+Let's implement UI polish and refinement for the Dusker app:

 1. Create a comprehensive design system:
    - Define a complete color palette with semantic naming